samsungsamiio/samsungsami.io/source/sami/api-spec.md

 #### Ping

 SAMI sends a ping every 30 seconds to the client.
-If a ping is not received, the connection has stalled and the client must reconnect.
+If a ping is not received, the connection has stalled and the WebSocket client must reconnect.

 **Example ping message sent by server**